L2services/AzureNodeLab/2_B_Install_Libraries_offline.md

    ```
    /arduino-1.8.2-esp8266/portable/sketchbook/libraries
    ```
    > You can also install the required libraries in a permanent installation.
-On Windows, the sketchbook location defaults to `..\{username}\Documents\Arduino` and you can confirm the sketchbook location in your Arduino Preference.
+On Windows, the sketchbook location defaults to `..\{username}\Documents\Arduino` and you can confirm the sketchbook location in your Arduino Preferences.
 Alternatively, you can follow the [Install Libraries (Online)](2_A_Install_Libraries.md) instructions.
    >
    > Make sure to copy the libraries to the `/sketchbook/libraries/` folder as there are "tools" and similar folders for other types of packages.